harshakhegde/harshakhegde.github.io/home/resume.md

 </p>

 ## About Me
-Engineering Manager in Cisco Systems with 13+ years of industry experience building large scale distributed systems and microservices from development to operation while managing, coaching, hiring and retaining top talent in the industry for over 4 years.
+Engineering Manager in Atlassian with 13+ years of industry experience building large scale distributed systems and microservices from development to operation while managing, coaching, hiring and retaining top talent in the industry for over 4 years.

 Technology enthusiast with expertise in Java, Microservices, Cloud Native and Cluster Management technologies such as Kubernetes.